Up (2009 film): Development

-Dug was created by Docter and Peterson for a different project that never materialized, and brought him over to Up.
+Dug was created by Docter and Peterson for a different project that never materialized.
 Docter felt it would be refreshing to show what a dog thinks, rather than what people assume it thinks.
-Knowledge of canine communication, body language and pack behaviors for the artists and animators to portray such thoughts came from consultant Dr. Ian Dunbar, veterinarian, dog behaviorist, and trainer.
+Docter and the film's artists and animators consulted with Dr. Ian Dunbar, a veterinarian, dog behaviorist, and trainer, to better understand canine communication, body language and pack behaviors.
 The idea for Alpha's voice derived from thinking about what would happen if someone broke a record player and it always played at a high pitch.
-The talking dog collars were invented to give Carl someone to talk with in the absence of human companions as Dug and Kevin were added to the story at an earlier stage than Russell.
-The presence of Russell, as well as that of the construction workers, helped make the story feel less "episodic".
+Because Dug and Kevin were added to the story at an earlier stage than Russell, Docter and Peterson invented the talking dog collars to give Carl someone to talk with in the absence of other human companions.
+Russell, as well as that of the construction workers, helped make the story feel less "episodic".

 Docter auditioned 400 boys in a nationwide casting call for the part of Russell.
 Nagai, who is Japanese American, showed up to an audition with his brother, who was actually the one auditioning.
 Docter realized Nagai behaved and spoke non-stop like Russell and chose him for the part.
 Nagai was eight years old when cast.
 Docter encouraged Nagai to act physically as well as vocally when recording the role, lifting him upside down and tickling him for the scene where Russell encounters Kevin.
 East Asian Americans have positively noted Pixar's first casting of an East Asian lead character, in contrast to the common practice of casting non-East Asians in East Asian parts, particularly in the role of an "all-American" boy without any stereotypes typically seen with East Asian characters, such as martial arts.

 Carl's relationship with Russell reflects how "he's not really ready for the whirlwind that a kid is, as few of us are".
 Docter added he saw Up as a "coming of age" tale and an "unfinished love story", with Carl still dealing with the loss of his wife.
 He cited inspiration from Casablanca and A Christmas Carol, which are both "resurrection" stories about men who lose something, and regain purpose during their journey.
 Docter and Rivera cited inspirations from the Muppets, Hayao Miyazaki, Dumbo, and Peter Pan.
 They also saw parallels to The Wizard of Oz and tried to make Up not feel too similar.
 There is a scene where Carl and Russell haul the floating house through the jungle.
 A Pixar employee compared the scene to Fitzcarraldo, and Docter watched that film and The Mission for further inspiration.